SauravKarnIndia/Website-summariser/README.md

 Copy code
 4. Run `node index.js`

+## Run code
+Run `node index.js`
+ You should see something like "Server running on http://localhost:5000" Keep this terminal open—the backend needs to be running for the frontend to work.
+Open a new terminal (keep the backend one running) and navigate to the frontend folder.
+ Start the development server:

+   npm run dev

+   This will open your browser to something like "http://localhost:5173/" where you can use the app!

 ## Notes
 - Only public URLs are supported
 - Large pages are truncated before being sent to the AI